Youth Engagement

 Cost: Varies

-Offering both in-person and virtual tours of the Union’s current exhibitions as well as hands-on art making activities, these single engagement opportunities are aimed to increase accessibility for students, teachers, and alternative learners, while expanding the depth of inquiry to work by living contemporary BIPOC artists and artists exploring socially-engaged practices.
+Offering in-person tours of the Union’s current exhibitions as well as hands-on art making activities, these single engagement opportunities are aimed to increase accessibility for students, teachers, and alternative learners, while expanding the depth of inquiry to work by living contemporary BIPOC artists and artists exploring socially-engaged practices.
+If you would like to request a field trip for your group or a visit to your school/site, please email Christie Jones, Learning + Engagement Director, christie@u-ca.org